danparizher/Pax-Academia/cogs/README.md

 - Commands implemented:
   - `tip`
 - Description:
-  - Used to display prewritten tips and ping someone (anonymously or otherwise) to read it.
+  - Used to display prewritten tips and ping someone (anonymously or otherwise) to read them.

 ## Wikipedia

 - Commands implemented:
   - `wiki`
 - Description:
-  - Query wikipedia with a keyword(s) and display a Discord embed with the information.
+  - Query Wikipedia with a keyword(s) and display a Discord embed with the information.